zachflower/KoolKubernetes/cicd/gitops-stack/README.md

 ## Create a new app in ArgoCD
+You will find an example Kubernetes manifest in `/webapp01/k8s/app.yaml` .
+Do make sure to update the parameters such as the Docker image details accordingly

 Before you'll be able to create a new app, you first need to add your repository into ArgoCD.
 Via the ArgoCD UI you can easily add your GitHub repository by selecting the **settings** icon on the left,  **Repositories** and **+CONNECT REPO USING HTTPS**
 After completing your GitHub information, select **Connect**